Online Saxophone Lessons

 The main goal of this course is to help you play good melodies and improvisations on the saxophone in a wide variety of musical styles.
 If this interests you, then this course is definitely for you.

-If you’ve been playing for a few years, or played in the past and want to pick it back up, this course is perfect for you.
+Even if you’ve been playing for a few years, or played in the past and want to pick it back up, this course is perfect for you.
 Intermediate players can use this course to quickly advance their saxophone playing and get to the next levels.

 For those of you who are more advanced players, there may be quite a lot to learn for you as well in this course.
-As I mentioned before, I became very good at playing classical and jazz styles, yet still had difficulty playing some popular music styles.
+As I mentioned before, I became very good at playing classical and jazz styles.
+Yet, I still had difficulty playing some popular music styles.
 In my case, the vast majority of the well paid gigs and recordings I have done were not classical or jazz music, but popular styles like blues, pop, rock, and funk.
 I know this is a common situation for many advanced saxophone players.

 One Scale to Rule Them All